 Ornithologists and birdwatchers can discover the beauty and diversity of the African birdlife.
 The 1 hour boat trip brings you to one of the islands where each year thousands of pelicans breed and nurture their youngsters.
-Along the waters’ edge you should also see varanus, crocodiles, wild pigs and if you are lucky the odd python.
+Along the waters’ edge you should also see varanus, crocodiles, warthogs and if you are lucky the old python.

 The Desert of Lompoul